 Dr. Michael Lalezarian

-Dr. Michael Lalezarian is a double-board certified Vascular Interventional Radiologist specializing in minimally invasive venous ulcer treatment.
+Dr. Michael Lalezarian is a double-board certified Vascular Interventional Radiologist specializing in minimally invasive venous leg ulcer treatment.
 He is a committed partner in the battle against the devastating consequences of advanced vascular disease.

 Adrianne S, October 2018

 In its least severe form, venous insufficiency can cause medically insignificant spider veins, but as the disease progresses, varicose veins may develop and the affected leg(s) may become swollen and painful.
 As more veins are affected and blood flow is further compromised, the lower half of the leg can undergo major changes in appearance and ulcers can develop.
 In most individuals with venous insufficiency, this disease process takes place over several years and many cases aren’t symptomatic until later stages of disease.
+Read on to learn about venous insufficiency ulcer treatment.

 Venous Leg Ulcers Causes